PACE-challenge/pacechallenge.org/2022/tracks.md

 Here, (solution size) is the size of the solution returned by your submission and (best solution size) is the size of the smallest solution known to the PC (which may not be optimal).
 If the output of your program turns out to be not a feedback vertex set (or there is no output on SIGKILL) for some instance, (solution size) for the instance will be considered as `|V|`.

+You can download a tar.gz file containing all public the instances for the heuristic track [here](https://heibox.uni-heidelberg.de/f/4fc21bd9748140bd8307/?dl=1).

 ## Input Format